taskcluster/statsum/README.md

 }
 ```

-Generally, it's sane to accumulate metrics for 30 to 90 seconds before flushing.
-As statsum will only report every 5min.
+As a rule of thumb, it is reasonable to accumulate metrics for 30 to 90 seconds before flushing.
+As statsum will only reports every 5min.

 ### Motivation
 Services like signalfx, datadog, stathat, etc. cannot compute or estimate